 The NEET UG 2025 counselling is an important aspect of candidates who want to get a seat in undergraduate medical programs such as MBBS, BDS, BSc Nursing, and AYUSH.
 Medical Counselling Committee (MCC) conducts it in 15 per cent All India Quota (AIQ) seats, and respective state bodies conduct it in 85 per cent state quota seats.
 The counselling process is step by step:

-2. Selection Process Locking And Filling- Option filling and locking its option filling and locking would be done after the registration, when the candidate puts the choice of his/her preferences of medical colleges and courses.
+2. Selection Process Locking And Filling: Option filling and locking its option filling and locking would be done after the registration, when the candidate puts the choice of his/her preferences of medical colleges and courses.
 One should close the options selected before the deadline to allow their preferences to be used during the allocation of seats.

-5. Fee payment and reporting to college: After verification of the documents, the candidates are required to pay the fee and obtain the formalities to join the college allocated to them.
+5. Fee payment and reporting to college: After verification of the documents, the candidates are required to pay the fee and complete the formalities to join the college allocated to them.
 It is required that reporting to the college must be within the stipulated period.

 6. Counselling Rounds: The counselling will be done in successive rounds